Trigger1221/ClipNotes/README.md

 - **Synchronized note-taking** with gameplay recording
 - **Customizable hotkeys** for starting/stopping the timer and capturing notes
-- Automatically saves notes with timestamps in a file named after the game title and session start time in Documents
+- Automatically saves notes with timestamps in a file named after the game title and session start time in Documents/ClipNotes
 - Ability to **review, edit, and delete notes** within the application
 - **Import functionality** to load and review previously saved note files
 - **Configurable settings** for a personalized experience